How to Get Policies and Procedures ‘Done’

 Creating and maintaining a definitive set of policies and procedures represents a significant investment of resources.
 To make these activities as routine and painless as possible, organization are wise to establish a repeatable policy and procedure development process.
-It is by following this process that you can get policies and procedures ‘Done’.
+It is by following this process that you learn how to get policies and procedures ‘Done’.

 An organization can adopt a process that works across organizational processes, activities and teams.
 Putting an approved standard process in writing before the major effort of developing policies and procedures begins allows authors, subject matter experts and managers to focus on the policy and procedure content of the documents.

 To get policies and procedures ‘done’, a standard plan to document processes and for developing policies and procedures provides the example for the work it authorizes and directs.
 The details for developing policies and procedures should apply to this standard process template first.

 For example, if each organizational activity is to be governed by a policy and directed by multiple procedures, the policy and procedure development process also must include these same components.